-The Airline Loganair operates regular services between the Orkney Islands.
+By Air: Loganair operates regular services between the Orkney Islands.

-Orkney Ferries operates services between the Islands though it is important to note days of operation.
+By Ferry: Northlink ferries operate services between the Islands though it is important to note days of operation.

-Bus services are operated by Stagecoach Orkney .
+By Bus: Bus services are operated by Stagecoach Orkney .

 Planning a trip on the Orkney Walking and Wildlife tour can be daunting, especially if this is your first long distance walking holiday.
 We are often asked the following questions and I hope that you will find the answers useful.

-We suggest you book as soon as your plans are finalised as the Orkney Walking and Wildlife trip is very popular especially over April/May and July/August.
+We suggest you book as soon as your plans are finalised as the Orkney Walking and Wildlife trip is popular especially over April/May and July/August.
 You will find up to date availability on our website and we will always try and accommodate your plans.

 Unfortunately we are unable to accommodate walkers with dogs as many of the accommodation providers we use do not accept pets.